-As future work, it would be interesting to study what improvements are possible in VCP by using more than two bits for the congestion-related information.
-One obvious possibility would be to use a finer granularity encoding of the network load factor to improve the fairness convergence speed.
-While in this paper we evaluate VCP through extensive simulations, ultimately, only a real implementation and deployment will allow us to asses the strengths and limitations of VCP.
+As future work, it would be interesting to study if we can design a pure end-to-end VCP without any explicit congestion information from network.
+One possibility would be to use packet loss to differentiate between overload and highload regions and to use RTT variation to differentiate between high-load and low-load regions.
+5 While in this paper we evaluate VCP through extensive simulations, ultimately, only a real implementation and deployment will allow us to asses the strengths and limitations of VCP.